GlobalFest

-GlobalFest is an annual cultural celebration in Calgary, Alberta, Canada.
+GlobalFest is an annual cultural and fireworks festival in Calgary, Alberta, Canada.

 The festival has been held every August since 2003 (except 2020, when it was cancelled), and is organized by The Calgary Fireworks Festival Society.

-GlobalFest consists of different components: the OneWorld Festival (with up to 24 Cultural Pavilions, 14 ethnic food kiosks, and a 12 vendor Night Market) and the International Fireworks Festival (with up to 6 fireworks presentations from up to 5 international teams).
+GlobalFest consists of different components: the OneWorld Festival (with Cultural Pavilions, ethnic food kiosks, and a vendor Night Market) the International Fireworks Festival (with up to 6 fireworks presentations from up to 5 international teams), and Alberta's largest drone show.

+In 2026, GlobalFest moved from the Elliston Park location to Spruce Meadows citing space, accessibility, and parking constraints being some of the reasons behind the move.

 Human Rights Forum

 The GlobalFest Human Rights Forum presented by TD Bank Financial Group is a Calgary-based, week-long event that invites various speakers, guests, and experts to discuss pertinent issues relating to human rights and diversity.
 The Human Rights Forum seeks to build community dialogue by addressing various topics of racism and discrimination.

 Informed by the aims of the United Nations Educational, Scientific and Cultural Organization (UNESCO) and its International Coalition of Cities Against Racism Initiative, the Human Rights Forum aims to highlight the Canadian Coalition of Municipalities Against Racism and Discrimination's (CCMARD) ten common commitments.

 The 2010 Human Rights Forum took place from May 3 to 7 at the John Dutton Theatre within the Calgary Central Public Library.

 The theme topic for the 2010 Human Rights Forum focused on Youth addressing the following commitments: